Constitution of the Institute of Australian Geographers Incorporated

 4.2 Subscriptions may be set at different levels for different classes of member.

-4.3 The annual subscription shall become due on the first day of January in each year.
-Members who fail to pay the appropriate subscription before the thirtieth day of June in the year in which the subscription is due shall be deemed to be unfinancial and if the subscription remains unpaid by the following thirty-first day of December Council may remove the name of the unfinancial member from the directory of members or otherwise deal with the case as it deems fit.
+4.3 The duration of the membership subscription will be calculated using a rolling term of one or three years, so that membership fees become due 12 or 36 months from the date of becoming a member or from the date of last renewal.
+Members who fail to pay the appropriate subscription within 90 days of the date of renewal shall be deemed to be unfinancial.
+If the subscription remains unpaid after one year Council may remove the name of the unfinancial member from the directory of members or otherwise deal with the case as it deems fit.

 5.1 Meetings, symposia, conferences or other gatherings at which papers embodying the results of geographical research will be presented shall be held at such times and places as the Council shall decide.